Norwich Cathedral: Cathedral choirs

 Norwich Cathedral's choirs are directed by the Master of the Music, Ashley Grote.
 There are places for around 20 boys aged from 7 to 13, attend Norwich School and its Lower School, with at least half of their school fees being paid by the Norwich Cathedral Endowment Fund.

 Girls were introduced to the choir in 1995.
 There are places for 24 girls, aged from 11 to 18, who are drawn from across Norfolk.
 They sing evensong once a week (alternately on their own and with the men) and at least one Sunday Eucharist a term.

 The choir has 12 men, six of whom are choral scholars; the others are professional singers.
 The men sing with the boy choristers at five services a week, and often more at special times of year such as Easter and Christmas.

+Turret Clock

+A turret clock was installed in the tower in 1872, the gift of Dean Meyrick Goulburn, which chimed the quarters on five bells, and struck the hour on the tenor bell.
+The clock included a five-legged gravity escapement and a 1¼ second temperature compensated pendulum.
+The quarter chimes were composed by Precentor Medley.